SAS (software): Origins

 The development of SAS started in 1966 after North Carolina State University re-hired Anthony Barr to program his analysis of variance and regression software so that it would run on IBM System/360 computers.
 The project was funded by the National Institutes of Health. and was originally intended to analyze agricultural data to improve crop yields.
 Barr was joined by student James Goodnight, who developed the software's statistical routines, and the two became project leaders.
 In 1968, Barr and Goodnight integrated new multiple regression and analysis of variance routines.
 In 1972, after issuing the first release of SAS, the project lost its funding.
 According to Goodnight, this was because NIH only wanted to fund projects with medical applications.
 Goodnight continued teaching at the university for a salary of $1 and access to mainframe computers for use with the project, until it was funded by the University Statisticians of the Southern Experiment Stations the following year.
 John Sall joined the project in 1973 and contributed to the software's econometrics, time series, and matrix algebra.
 Another early participant, Caroll G. Perkins, contributed to SAS' early programming.
 Jolayne W. Service and Jane T. Helwig created SAS's first documentation.

 The first versions of SAS, from SAS 71 to SAS 82, were named after the year in which they were released.
 In 1971, SAS 71 was published as a limited release.
 It was used only on IBM mainframes and had the main elements of SAS programming, such as the DATA step and the most common procedures, i.e. PROCs.
 The following year a full version was released as SAS 72, which introduced the MERGE statement and added features for handling missing data or combining data sets.
-The development of SAS was described by the CNBC website as an "inflection point" in the history of artificial intelligence.
-In 1976, Barr, Goodnight, Sall, and Helwig removed the project from North Carolina State and incorporated it as the SAS Institute, Inc.
+In 1976, Barr, Goodnight, Sall, and Helwig removed the project from North Carolina State and incorporated it as the SAS Institute, Inc. SAS 76.2 was later ruled to be in the public domain.